etishor/etishor.github.io/_posts/2011-11-17-test-data-generator.md

 }</pre>

 For more samples see [unit tests][2].
-I&#8217;ll try to add more cases ( abstract class, interface implementation discovery ) in the future.
+I'll try to add more cases ( abstract class, interface implementation discovery ) in the future.
 You are welcome to submit sample classes, preferably as unit tests.

  [1]: https://github.com/etishor/TestDataGenerator "Test Data Generator"
  [2]: https://github.com/etishor/TestDataGenerator/tree/master/TestDataGenerator.Tests "Unit Tests"